Flower’s First Night

 clapping its mandibles.
 He tried not to

-scream, waste his breath, for there was salvation ahead.
+scream, to waste his breath, for there was salvation ahead.
 If he could reach the doors, if he was fast

-enough, he’d be able to call for help, sound the alarm for the other guards to tackle
+enough, he’d be able to call for help, sound the alarm for the other guards to

-the formidable formicidae.
+tackle the formidable formicidae.

-He collided
+He sprinted,

 Flower climbed